lf-edge/ekuiper/docs/en_US/guide/sources/plugin/video.md

 Use can specify the global video source settings here.
 The configuration items specified in `default` section will be taken as default settings for the source when running this source.

+> [!NOTE]
+> Breaking change: since 2.4.0, the `vformat` configuration is removed.
+The source will now automatically use `image2pipe` format to support streaming.
+Any existing `vformat` configuration will be ignored.

 ### url

 The url address for the video streaming.